-The online betting market is highly competitive as operators try to attract customers with the best odds.
-However, where there is money to be made, fraudsters are usually not far away with fake online betting sites popping up offering ‘unbelievable’ odds.
+The historic race is a time-honoured tradition that sees millions of us dipping into our pockets as bookies try to attract customers with the best odds.
+Nevertheless, where there is money to be made, fraudsters are usually not far away with fake online betting sites popping up offering ‘unbelievable’ odds.

-It’s important to note that if something looks too good to be true, odds are it is.
-But how can you check if an online betting site is legitimate and what are your legal options if your online bookie won’t pay out?
+However, it’s always worth remembering that if something looks too good to be true, odds are it is.
+But how can you check if a betting site is legitimate and what are your legal options if your online bookie won’t pay you out?

 I have seen online betting sites with amazing odds.
 How can I check the credibility of the site and make sure it’s not a scam?